 "I did say three or four years ago I had very strong feelings on instant replay," Selig said, "and like everything else in life you make adjustments, and I now have somewhat different feelings," Selig said.
 "So I'm never going to say never to anything.
 Okay?
 But at the moment, is there anything going on?
 No. But if somebody has something to say (on changing the DH rules), I'm glad to listen."

 Listening is a lot different than acting.
 Listening is even a lot different than considering a change.
-But, rejoice, DH lovers and/or haters, Bud Selig is happy to hear you out.
+But, feel happy, DH lovers and/or haters, Bud Selig is happy to hear you out.
 We think you should write him a letter.

 - - - - - - -